 A realisation fee was payable on deals originated and secured by the Manager in 2020 which was linked to the sales price achieved.
-The realisation fee is currently active until 31 December 2021.
+The realisation fee is currently active until 31 December 2022.
 The realisation fee is payable upon the sale of individual properties and becomes payable 10 business days after completion.
 Where the sale price of the asset was 90 per cent. or more of the of the value of the relevant asset as at 30 September 2019 (the "Carrying Value") a fee of 2.5 per cent. of net proceeds (net of debt, costs and taxes) ("Net Proceeds") was payable; where the sale price of an asset was more than 80 per cent. but less than 90 per cent. of the Carrying Value of the relevant asset, a realisation fee of 1.5 per cent. of Net Proceeds was payable; and where the sale price of an asset is less than 80 per cent. of the Carrying Value, no realisation fee was payable.
-Realisation fees payable for the year totalled US\$217,000 (2020: US\$ nil) with US\$nil outstanding at 30 June 2021 (30 June 2020: US\$ nil).
+In no circumstances will the aggregate of the 2022 management fee and realisation fee exceed US\$1,780,000.
+Any realisation fee achieved on strata sales of units at The Waterside will be subject to the retention of 50% until all units have been sold.
+Realisation fees payable for the year totalled US\$23,000 (2021: US\$217,000) with US\$nil outstanding as at 30 June 2022 (2021: US\$nil).